Mária Széchy: Imprisonment

-In order to protect herself, Széchy sent her belongings to Besztercebánya with a trusted soldier and repaid her most pressing debts.
-She gave some of her possessions to foundations to which she owed money, with the condition that if ‘these current changeable times’ passed, she would be allowed to use them for life.
-On 7 November, the king ordered the confiscation of her estate.
-Széchy wrote petitions to be allowed to travel to Pozsony or Vienna and be tried in court, ‘whatever I am accused of, to be able to save my innocent cause’.
+Széchy sent some belongings to Besztercebánya with a trusted soldier.
+She gave some of her possessions to foundations to which she owed money on the condition that “if these current changeable times” passed, she would be allowed to use them for life, thus attempting to protect it from imperial confiscation.
+Indeed, on 7 November, the emperor-king ordered the confiscation of her estate; she wrote to Rottal, “I am neither living nor dead in these my wrestlings with bitter anguish”.
+Széchy submitted petitions to be allowed to travel to Pozsony or Vienna and be tried in court, “whatever I am accused of, to be able to save my innocent cause”.
 On 13 December, all of her estate, except for a small amount of cash, was repossessed by the treasury.
+She was assigned weekly rations of food and money from her own estate.

 In January 1671, she was permitted to travel to Pozsony.
-The costs and necessities of travel were released to her by the keeper of her confiscated estate.
+The costs and necessities of travel were released to her from her estate.
 On 13 February 1671, Széchy left Murány for the last time.
-She was escorted into Pozsony under an armed guard of sixty soldiers.
-She wrote an extensive testimony, saying, ‘I admit, I erred’, pleading the king's mercy.
-She was not tried, but she was kept under house arrest in Pozsony.
+She was escorted to Pozsony under an armed guard of sixty soldiers, arriving on 9 March despite falling sick on the way.
+She wrote an extensive testimony, saying, “I admit, I erred” and pleading the king's mercy.
+She was not tried but kept under house arrest.
 In early June, she was taken to Vienna with the promise of a trial, but she was kept imprisoned for weeks without any proceedings.
-She was not permitted to bring her own cook, and she suffered from the foreign foods provided to her.
-She was afraid that she would be imprisoned for life or forced to enter a convent, and she kept sending letters and petitions.
-On 1 December, she was released from imprisonment, but she was not permitted to leave Vienna.
-A vague promise of regaining a part of her estate was given.
+She was not permitted to bring her own cook and suffered from the foreign food.
+She was afraid that she would be imprisoned for life or forced to enter a convent and kept sending letters and petitions.
+On 1 December 1671, she was released from imprisonment, but not permitted to leave Vienna.
+A vague promise of returning a part of her estate was given.